dontthroworanges/PowerAutomateTemplates/README.md

 This repository is a place where I can save and recall Power Automate actions in a format that I like.
 Once I figure out an action or expression that works the way I want it to, I post it here, so I don't need to remember everything.
 If you are in the same position, then this content might help you out as well.

 ### Notes
-- All contents within curly braces {} are placeholders.
-Omit the curly braces when replacing with your unique contents.
+- All contents within angle brackets <> are placeholders.
+Omit the angle brackets when replacing with your unique contents.
 - Action Templates/Examples are organized into folders by their parent Action.